kestred/philomath/notes.md

 ### [0] Code modules/namespaces
 Decisions:
- * Modules and files are completely unrelated
+ * Modules and files are unrelated
  * Modules provide a namespace which doesn't conflict with the global, or other module namespaces
  * A name can be accessed in a module via "." syntax (eg. `module.name`)